NadeemNicoR/TeamProjects/docs/_posts/2019-07-02-ISEE-2019-Reflections & Play Store Entry.md

 ## Summary

 Manage your personal or family finances easily under your defined budget with Money Control.
-Money Control’s simple design helps you effortlessly track your income and daily spending’s.
+Money Control’s simple design helps you effortlessly track your income and daily spending.
 You need just a few seconds daily to log in your expenses and save those much needed bucks.
 We want you to find a right balance between your today and TOMORROW.
 Key features of our app:

 •	Clean, easy to use, intuitive expense and income tracker.